Why Permanent Adhesive is the Standard

 Choose permanent adhesive if:

-You need durability and weather resistance
+• Durability and weather resistance matter

-You’re labeling products or packaging
+• You’re labeling products, packaging, or equipment

 Ask yourself one simple question.